joeljorly/English-to-Malayalam-Translator/README.md

 # English-to-Malayalam-Translator
 This repo contains 4 different approaches which are capable of translating an English input to its corresponding Malayalam counterpart.

 This project was a team effort.
-The members involved in the execution of project were:
+The members involved in the execution of this project are:
 Joel Jorly,
 Nahid MA,
 Paul Elias,